William Cain (sea captain): War service

 During the Great War Capt.
 Cain was in command of the Mona's Queen being engaged in trooping duties between Southampton and Le Havre.

 On the night of 16 February 1917 the Mona's Queen left Southampton at 23:50 hours with a full complement of troops embarked.
 At a position approximately 12 nautical miles from Le Havre, a German U-boat was observed approximately 500 yards ahead of the Mona's Queen.
 Captain Cain continued ahead at full speed until when within 30 yards the U-boat fired a torpedo which narrowly missed the vessel; a few seconds later the U-boat was struck by the port paddle wheel of the Mona's Queen.

 Although it was widely regarded that SM UC-26 was sunk by the ramming, it subsequently transpired that although damaged by the action the U-boat was still able to remain on station and subsequently continued its mine laying sortie, resulting in the sinking of the French naval trawler Noella the following day.

 During the action the Mona's Queen had sustained significant damage, resulting in her starboard paddle box being almost submerged.
 With only one paddle wheel working, Capt.
 Cain exhibited some fine seamanship in being able to bring the vessel slowly into port.
 He subsequently took the Mona's Queen back to Southampton under her own steam, the journey taking 18 hours, instead of the usual 8 hours.

 The crew of the Mona's Queen received £1,000 from the Admiralty in recognition of the action and in addition the Freemasons of the Isle of Man presented Capt.
 Cain with a suitably inscribed rose bowl to commemorate the action.

 Personal life

-William Cain was said to of been a quiet and retiring person, well respected by all who knew him.
+William Cain was said to have been a quiet and retiring person, well respected by all who knew him.
 For many years he was a member of the Athol Lodge of Freemasons as well as a lifelong member of the Mona Union Tent of Rechabites.

 William Cain married Isabel Collister on Saturday 5 April 1884, the wedding taking place at Kirk Braddan.
 They made their family home at "Neston", Thorny Rad, Douglas.
 The marriage produced four children; three daughters and a son.
 Their son, also named William Cain, followed in his father's footsteps by joining the Isle of Man Steam Packet Company whilst their daughter Emily died in infancy.